twbs/bootstrap/docs/components/navbar.md

 - `.navbar-toggler` for use with our collapse plugin and other [navigation toggling](#collapsible-content) behaviors.
 - Inline forms with `.float-` utilities for form controls and components.
 - `.navbar-text` for adding vertically centered strings of text.
-- `.inline-form` for form controls and more.
+- `.form-inline` for form controls and more.
 - `.collapse.navbar-collapse` for grouping and hiding navbar contents by a parent breakpoint.

 Here's an example of all the sub-components included in a responsive light-themed navbar.